Friendofhumanity/Friendofhumanity/README.md

 ## 🧩 A Little More About Me

-I enjoy working on problems where AI is not just used as a buzzword, but as a tool to understand language, structure knowledge, visualize information, and support better decision-making.
+I enjoy working on problems where AI is not just used as a buzzword, but as a tool to understand information, structure knowledge, automate workflows, and support better decision-making.

 My long-term goal is to grow as an **AI researcher and engineer** who can bridge the gap between research ideas and real-world intelligent systems.
 I also enjoy working in teams, sharing ideas, learning from others, and contributing wherever I can add value.

-When I’m not experimenting with models, I’m usually learning about new AI research, improving my projects, exploring data visualization techniques, or finding better ways to explain complex technical ideas simply.
+When I’m not experimenting with models, I’m usually learning about new AI research, improving my projects, testing new AI tools, or finding better ways to explain complex technical ideas simply.

 ---

+## 🏆 Achievement

+- **ISTE Best Student Award 2024** — recognized for academic performance, technical involvement, leadership, and contribution to student learning initiatives.

+---

 ## 🤝 Open To

 - AI/ML research internships
-- NLP and Generative AI projects
+- Generative AI and applied AI projects
-- Data science and visualization-based projects
+- AI-focused roles, internships, and collaborations
 - Research collaborations
 - Open-source AI contributions
 - Team-based projects where I can learn, build, and contribute
-- Building practical ML systems with real-world impact
+- Building practical AI systems with real-world impact

 ---